An epic Brexit fight is coming — can Boris Johnson be stopped?

 The showdown was thrust into warp speed Wednesday after Johnson asked Queen Elizabeth II to suspend Parliament for five weeks between September and October.
 His opponents thought they had a month to act; now they have perhaps 10 days or less.

-Johnson's decision to suspend Parliament — officially called "proroguing" — for this long has sparked uproar, with everyone from impartial constitutional experts to former Conservative Prime Minister John Major alleging an undemocratic abuse of power.
+Johnson's decision to suspend Parliament — officially called "proroguing" — for that long has spurred an uproar, with everyone from impartial constitutional experts to former Conservative Prime Minister John Major accusing Johnson of an undemocratic abuse of power.

 The Brexit dispute within the Conservatives is now open civil war, with the party's Scottish leader Ruth Davidson resigning Thursday and partly blaming her disagreements with Johnson over his hard-line Brexit strategy.
 Major, who ran the country in the 1990s, joined legal action Friday to try to stop Johnson's parliamentary pause.